ryan-sandy/mysql-crud/README.md

 `create(attributes, callback)`

-This function will perform the INSERT INTO query on the specified table.
-It will set the values equal to the first parameter and then call the callback.
-The callback is the standard mysql callback (err, and rows).
+This function will perform the INSERT INTO query.
+It will escape the `attributes` object into `SET <key> : <value>`.
+Once the insert is complete it will call the callback with the node-mysql callback (err, and rows).

 ```javascript
 user-curd.create({'id' : 1, 'username' : 'test', 'password' : '1234'}, function (err, vals) {